WATER SUPPLY AND SEWERAGE SERVICES SURVEY - FREQUENTLY ASKED QUESTIONS

 How should I report in Q20 residential population size?

 This question captures the size of the residential population to which your business/organisation supplied water.
 This should only include the population that was directly supplied.
 A careful estimate is acceptable where exact information is not available.

 How should I report in Q21 water used by this business/organisation?

 This question captures the volume of water used by your business/organisation.
-It includes water that is sourced from other water suppliers and self-sourced.
+It includes water that is provided free of charge, sourced from other water suppliers and self-sourced.
 It excludes water losses.
 If your water usage was less than 0.5 megalitres, please leave the box blank.